veebch/fob/README.md

 Run this code

-It will generate a 200x200 bmp image file that you can now copy to the fob
+It will generate a 200x200 bmp image file that you can now copy to the keyfob using 'APPNAME'